 Payflow and Your Choice of Processor

 The third way to take PayPal is to work with a credit card processor that can support Payflow, PayPal’s payment gateway.
-The gateway acts as the “credit card machine” of the internet – it’s what your customers “swipe” their cards through when making a purchase.
+The gateway acts as the “credit card machine” of the internet.
+Basically, it’s what your customers “swipe” their cards through when making a purchase.
 The gateway links with a payment processor, who handles the transaction behind the scenes.
-With this choice, if your customers enter their card information into your secure payment form directly, the transaction goes through the PayPal gateway, but is handled by the processing company you choose.
+With this choice, if your customers enter their card information into your secure payment form directly, the transaction goes through the PayPal gateway, but your processing company handles it.

 Within Payflow, there are two options: Payflow Link and Payflow Pro.

-Payflow Link is a hosted checkout option, where your customers will enter their information into a secure payment form that PayPal hosts for you.
+Payflow Link is a hosted checkout option.
+That means your customers will enter information into a secure payment form PayPal hosts for you.
 You can use an embedded template or customize a full-page template for your site.
-With a hosted checkout page, sensitive card details aren’t handled on your server.
+With a hosted checkout page, you don’t handle sensitive card details on your server.

 Payflow Pro is a customizable checkout page hosted on your existing ecommerce site.
 You can tailor more of the look and feel than with Payflow Link.
 Payflow Pro is a better choice for developers and businesses with IT staff.

-Using Payflow allows you to accept PayPal payments and non-PayPal credit card payments while still allowing you a choice of processors.
+Payflow allows you to accept PayPal payments and non-PayPal credits while still allowing a choice of processors.

 Costs to Take PayPal Payments